 Applicants, admitted to the Freshman Class, should confer with their advisors to ensure that the number of credits and the types of subjects taken during their Freshman Year are in compliance with the requirements of the Lebanese Ministry of Education.
+The decree 423/M/2022 has introduced minor changes to the requested freshman courses as distributed in the different categories.
 These requirements are as follows: